-The Austin Chapter has spawned many Quartets including:
+The Austin Chapter has launched many Quartets including:

 |Diatonics||Firehouse Four||River City Four||Four for Texas|